 Golden Valley is the northern control point for the Alaska Intertie, which serves most Railbelt communities.
-This transmission line extends between Willow and Healy along the Parks Highway corridor.
-Through the Alaska Intertie, GVEA is connected to Chugach Electric Association, Matanuska Electric Association, Homer Electric Association as well as the Anchorage’s Municipal Light & Power and the City of Seward electrical system.
+This transmission line extends between Willow and Healy, along the Parks Highway corridor.
+Through the Alaska Intertie, GVEA is connected to Chugach Electric Assn., Matanuska Electric Assn., Homer Electric Assn., as well as Anchorage’s Municipal Light & Power and the City of Seward's electrical system.

-Golden Valley’s Battery Energy Storage System project came online in November 2003.
-The BESS can provide 27 megawatts for 15 minutes or up to 40 MW for less time if necessary.
+Golden Valley’s Battery Energy Storage System (BESS) project came online in November 2003.
+The BESS can provide 27 megawatts for 15 minutes (or up to 40 MW for less time), if necessary.
 Being able to produce 40 MW makes the BESS the most powerful battery energy storage system in the world in terms of MW output.
-In 2012, the BESS responded to 43 events, preventing approximately 114,000 member outages.
-System reliability was 99.97% in 2012.
-On average, members experienced less than 2.5 hours without power.
+In 2014, the BESS responded to 78 events, preventing approx. 263,489 member outages.
+System reliability was 99.97% in 2014.
+On average, members experienced less than 2 hours without power.

-To help stabilize costs, Golden Valley maintains a diverse fuel mix of oil, coal, natural gas, hydroelectric and wind.
-The North Pole Expansion Power Plant generates power using naphtha, an extremely clean burning fuel.
-This power plant could be converted to burn natural gas should it become available in the Interior.
+To help stabilize costs, Golden Valley has 7 generating facilities and maintains a diverse fuel mix of oil, coal, natural gas, hydroelectric and wind.
+The North Pole Expansion Power Plant generates power using a naphtha-blend, an extremely clean burning fuel.
+This power plant could be converted to burn natural gas, should it become available in the Interior.